vidhyasrikachapalayam/QRdecomposition/README.md

 Program to QR decomposition using the Gram-Schmidt method

-Developed by: your name:JANANI.S
+Developed by: your name:vidhyasri.k

-RegisterNumber: 22008491
+RegisterNumber: 22008468

 import numpy as np